The Physics of Melting Glaciers

 What’s up with positive and negative feedbacks?

 Current ice-melt parameterizations are based on observations under ice sheets and sea ice.
 When sea ice melts, it forms a layer of freshwater that is light, stable, and insulates the sea ice from further melt.
 We call this a negative feedback.
 But when the near-vertical cliff-face of an actively-calving glaciers melts, the meltwater rises rapidly, becomes turbulent and entrains “warm water” from the open ocean.
 This is a positive feedback because the more melt, the more warm water we bring to the glacier face.
-To date, nobody has ever measured this process because it is too dangerous to sample at a glacier face.
+Up until now, details of this process have remained elusive because it is too dangerous to sample at a glacier face.
 But subtle details of the process (like the feedbacks that control climate change), can dramatically alter the outcome.

-THE PLAN: we seek to make the first direct observations of small-scale turbulence and ice melt morphology at a real ice-ocean interface.
+THE PLAN: our team has developed technologies to make direct observations of small-scale turbulence and ice melt morphology at real ice-ocean interfaces.
 But making measurements at a calving glacier face has similar challenges as probing the Marianas Trench, observing black smokers, or searching for water on the moon: each push the limits of human scientific exploration.
-Our team plans to combine advanced underwater robotics to implant a network of new sensor systems to capture the first observations of the millimeter-scale processes that feed into glacier melt at the vertical face of calving glaciers, and integrate observations with high-resolution modeling to define the underlying energetic processes that ultimately link these small-scale physics to large-scale glacier melt parameterizations.
+Our team combines advanced underwater robotics to implant a network of new sensor systems that capture the first observations of the millimeter-scale processes that feed into glacier melt at the vertical face of calving glaciers, and integrates observations with high-resolution modeling to define the underlying energetic processes that ultimately link these small-scale physics to large-scale glacier melt parameterizations.
 Our ultimate goal is to create dynamically consistent parameterizations of glacier melt for accurate projection of global sea level rise.